MSPayneII/fem-interactive-pricing-component/README.md

 If the visitor switches the toggle to yearly billing, a 25% discount should be applied to all prices.

-    - mobile view will see "-25%"
+- Mobile view will see "-25%"
-    - tablet and up will see "25% discount"
+- Tablet and up will see "25% discount"